justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

   -partitioner CustomPartitioner
 ```

+Note:

-Note:  Hadoop assumes paths are in HDFS.
+- Hadoop assumes paths are in HDFS.
 The `file://` prefix above explicitly tells Hadoop to use the local file system (not HDFS) for input/output paths.

-`-libjars` is another example of generic options, and must be specified before streaming options.
+- `-libjars` specifies JAR files to include in the job's classpath.
+It is another example of generic options and must be specified before all streaming options.

 ### Viewing the local output